gammy/nes_gamepad/README.md

 Sets up the D-pad (up, down, left, right) as standard buttons (1, 2, 3, 4) rather than axial devices.

+`--keyboard`
+This option tells `uinput-nes` to emulate one or more keyboards rather than joysticks.
+This option requires an argument, which is either the bareword `standard` for the default keyboard map, or a string of keys and values representing the map.
+Two examples:
+`$./uinput-nes --keyboard standard`
+`$./uinput-nes --keyboard a1:space,b1:leftctrl
+Where `a1` is the `A`-button on controller number 1, `b1` is the same for `B` See `--help` for a list of bindable keys.

 `--passthrough`

 uinput-nes will normally just pass on controller state changes to the uinput subsystem.
 For example, if A is pressed, that state change("A was pressed down") is sent.
 If the state of the controller remains the same, nothing is sent.
 In passthrough mode, all states read are immediately passed on rather than discarded.
 Some programs such as mednafen require the passthrough option as it expects key repetitions during a certain timeframe in order to set up the controllers.
 I've so far not come across any other programs requiring it.